Marcoing

 Marcoing ([maʁkwɛ̃]) is a commune in the Nord department in northern France.

 History

 During World War I, there was an alleged incident between a British soldier named Henry Tandey and Adolf Hitler in this area.
-Hitler was unarmed and appeared wounded, so Tandey chose not to shoot and allowed him to walk-off unharmed.
+Hitler was unarmed and appeared wounded, so Tandey chose not to shoot and allowed him to walk off unharmed.

+From 1877 to 1969 Marcoing had a railway connection to Achiet-le-Grand via the Achiet–Marcoing railway.
+Later, a line to Cambrai opened.